Umbilical Hernia Surgery

 Laparoscopic Repair involves the use of mesh or sutures being placed behind the hernia through small incisions in the side of the abdomen.

-Recovery Time for Umbilical Hernia Surgery
+Complications of Umbilical Hernia Surgery

 Would You Like More Info?